Bob Lord (musician)

-Bob Lord is an American producer/composer/bassist and CEO of PARMA Recordings, parent company of label imprints Navona Records, Ravello, Big Round, MMC, and Capstone Records.
+Bob Lord (born 1976) is an American music producer, composer, bassist, and entrepreneur.
+He is the co-founder and CEO of PARMA Recordings, a contemporary classical music production house and parent company to label imprints Big Round Records, Navona Records, Ravello Records, MMC Recordings, Ansonica Records, Capstone Records, Albany Records and more recently MSR Classics.

+A prolific figure in the recording industry, Lord has more than 1,000 production and recording credits to his name.
+He has served as Executive Producer for three Grammy Award-winning albums, including the 2023 and 2025 winners for Best Choral Performance.
+Through the Navona label, he has several production credits on earlier albums, such as The Arc in the Sky, a 2020 Grammy-nomination.

+Outside of his work with PARMA, Lord serves as the President of the Zagreb Festival Orchestra, Croatia.
+More locally, he has been a member of the Advisory Board of the Portsmouth Symphony Orchestra since 2013.

 He is also notable for being the bassist/composer of the experimental rock trio Dreadnaught, music director for the NHPR/Music Hall series Writers on a New England Stage, and in-studio producer of Grammy-winning clarinetist Richard Stoltzman.

 He has more than 150 credits as a producer, executive producer, performer, arranger, label manager, and composer, and with Pete Townshend of The Who served as co-producer for the double-album release by Lawrence Ball, Method Music.

 Career

 Composer & bassist

 Lord's musical output spans the rock, classical, jazz, pop, film, and experimental genres, and he has composed, produced, and arranged for a wide cross-section of instrumentation, including orchestra ("James Thresher Industries"), rock band ("The Elevator Chaser"), piano ("Kazak, The Hound Of Space"), string orchestra ("Creepin'"), and electronics ("Agah Eegah").
 His music is largely instrumental and generally eschews song format, with some exceptions ("Bony Cleave", "Danny").

 As a recording artist, Lord has appeared on over three dozen releases and won numerous awards for his work.
 Dreadnaught's The American Standard (2001) was one of the best-reviewed progressive rock releases of its year, and the decade-long retrospective High Heat & Chin Music (2007) received a "Best Of NH 2007" award from New Hampshire Magazine.
 As a bassist he has been noted for his crisp tone (achieved through frequent use of a plectrum) and unusual bass lines.